-Asparagus is one of my favorite vegetables and also happens to be a fantastic source of prebiotics.
+Asparagus is one of my favorite vegetables and also happens to be one of the best prebiotic foods.

 Asparagus can be enjoyed steamed, as a side dish, or as part of a salad.
 You can also try my gut-friendly Ginger Garlic Asparagus recipe.

-Bananas are high in fiber, vitamins, and minerals, and are easy to find year round.
-Slightly unripe bananas have particularly powerful prebiotic effects.
+Bananas are high in fiber, vitamins, and minerals, and are easy to find year-round.
+Slightly unripe bananas have particularly powerful effects as a prebiotic food source.
 They can increase good gut bacteria, reduce bloating, and improve muscle relaxation.19,20,21

 If you have a sweet tooth, bananas are the perfect way to satisfy your sugar cravings.
 You can add them to fruit salads, green smoothies, non-dairy yogurt, or even make banana “nice” cream!